KRICT-DATA/Perov_CGCNN/README.md

 # Perov_CGCNN
 This is the repository of code and data for paper "Machine learning-enabled chemical space exploration of all-inorganic perovskites for photovoltaics"

+First, unzip "Supporting files.zip" file.
+Then, there are "Data", "CGCNN_training", "CGCNN_searching", and "Codes_for_figures" directories.

 In "Data" directory,	"Exploration results obtained by CGCNN.xlsx" file contains screening results for 41,400 ABX3 perovskite compositions.
 "Training data for CGCNN.xlsx" file contains DFT calculation results for 3,159 ABX3 perovskite compositions.

 "CGCNN_training" directory contains "CIF" directory containing 3,159 ABX3 perovskite structures used for CGCNN training.
 There are three .csv files: "id_prop_for_bandgap.csv", "id_prop_for_bandtype.csv", and "id_prop_for_decomp.csv".
 If you want to train CGCNN model for predicting one of the three properties, please rename the corresponding .csv file to "id_prop.csv".
 For example, rename "id_prop_for_decomp.csv" to "id_prop.csv" if you want to train CGCNN model predicting decomposition energy.
 All codes for CGCNN are available in GitHub (https://github.com/txie-93/cgcnn).